909-915 Twelfth Street

 Has an environmental assessment or testing to the site taken place yet?

-Naomi Youngson asked about 2 years ago
+Naomi Youngson asked over 2 years ago

 Thank you for your question.
 Site contamination and remediation is governed by the Province of British Columbia under the Environmental Management Act and through Site Disclosure Statements (formerly Site Profiles) required in specific circumstances.
 A site profile was submitted to the City with the applications for this site.
 This site profile did not identify any commercial or industrial activities (Schedule 2 activities) which would require further investigation or remediation and was forwarded to the Ministry of Environment and Climate Change for information